YoEight/GethDB/README.md

 ## Build from source

-You need to have the latest Rust toolchain installed and also `protoc` in your $PATH.
-Then run this command:
+You need to have the latest Rust toolchain installed, `protoc` in your $PATH and all Google protobuf wellknown types available.
+Then just run this command:

 ```
 cargo build